nwslR/nwslpy/README.md

 matches[matches["won_on_penalties"]]
 ```

-If you wanted to see which players took the most shots in the 2022 NWSL Championship, you could try
+If you wanted to see which players took the most shots in the 2022 NWSL Championship, you could try:

 ```py
 import nwslpy